Wednesday, January 31, 2007

 Wednesday, January 3, 2007

-2 Accept the idea current accumulated evidentiary experience and knowledge are the best true measure of all things.
+2 Accept that current accumulated evidentiary experience and knowledge are the best measure of truth (e.g., secular science)

-3 Accept the idea that the interpretation of natural circumstantial evidence of past events by non-Christian skeptics is interpreted correctly.
+3 Accept the interpretation of “truth” by non-Christian skeptics

-4 Accept the proposition that I am open to the idea I can be dissuaded from my faith through doubt.
+4 Accept I can be dissuaded from my faith through doubt and skepticism

 Unbelievable! ...The extent man not founded upon Christ will go and follow in their quest and pursuit of self and attempts to explain away ...